 Flow of open banking data enrichment

 In the example transaction we derive the merchant description from the input data.
-Once the merchant description is found, TapiX matches the merchant description with the database and finds the correct result.
+Once the merchant description is found, Tapix matches the merchant description with the database and finds the correct result.

 To shed light on the comparison of the open data with traditional payment data.
 Open data typically contain only 2 input data points and practically never more than 4.
 The full data provides 9 useful data points (3 times as much useful data for detecting terminal).
 This plays a pivotal role and increases the the chance of enrichment or in open data world decreases the chances without prior expertise.